-Biological samples of blue mackerel collected by observers on board trawlers targeting jack mackerel were used to estimate an age-length key for 2017-18 (Horn & Ó Maolagáin 2019).
-This age-length key was applied to length frequency distributions to provide estimated age compositions for 2003-04 to 2005-06, 2013-14, and 2017-18 (Horn & Ó Maolagáin 2019).
+Biological samples of blue mackerel were most recently collected by observers on board trawlers targeting jack mackerel to estimate an age-length key for 2017-18 (Horn & Ó Maolagáin 2019).
+This age-length key, and other annual keys estimated in previous years were applied to length frequency distributions to provide estimated age compositions for 2003-04 to 2005-06, 2013-14, and 2017-18 (Horn & Ó Maolagáin 2019).
 Blue mackerel had ages of between 1 and 25 years.
 The catch-at-age distributions showed no clear cohort progression and were not consistent from year to year, with 2017-18 being considerably different from earlier years (Figure 3).